The great shift towards vegan diets has been growing for some time now, recognizing it as a diet with prolonged health benefits.

-Seems like even non-vegans accept that vegetarians are generally more health oriented.
-If vegetarians are health conscious, there is every reason to believe that vegans too would have the same attitude towards health in general.
+It seems like even non-vegans accept that vegetarians are generally more health-conscious.
+If vegetarians are health-oriented, there is every reason to believe that vegans would have the same attitude towards health in general.

-This is something I can vouch for my self.
-Since becoming a vegetarian initially and then a vegan, I know how much I’ve learned about overall vegan health and have made many changes to lead a healthy lifestyle.
+This is something I can vouch for myself.
+Since becoming a vegetarian initially and then a vegan subsequently, I know how much I’ve learned about overall vegan health and have made many changes to lead a healthy lifestyle.

 One reason for this extra attention is that planned vegan diets require you to know about nutrition and plant-based alternatives for animal products.
 In the process, vegans tend to learn many other aspects of health and fitness in general.

 Another reason we can think, why vegans are generally perceived as healthy is due to the fact that, many vegans may want to set an example and convey the message, how going vegan has helped them in terms of health.

 This is a great goal to have for all vegans, irrespective of their motive to go vegan.